 Incomplete Bill Pay Configuration

-If you haven't completed your Xero or QBO configuration for Bill Pay, unpaid bills won't import.
+If you haven't completed your accounting sync configuration for Bill Pay, unpaid bills won't import.
 To ensure they are configured properly, see:

 Configuring QuickBooks Online (QBO) for Bill Pay